keithstric/cloud-sockets/examples/basic/README.md

 ## Running

 To run this example, run `npm install` from within this directory and then `npm start`.
 Use your favorite websocket client to connect and send messages.
+It is recommended to use 2 instances of your websocket client in order to see the messages sent.

 ## Pertinent Options